Total Processing > Blog > Payments > Payment gateways explained: Everything you need to know

 Although easily confused, payment gateways and merchant accounts are actually two distinct parts of your payment process, and you’ll need both to take payments online.
 Once a payment gateway has accepted a payment, the funds will be transferred to your merchant account.
 Once an agreed period has passed, the money will be deposited into your nominated business bank account.

-Many providers (including us) offer a full set up for a payment processing system, including a payment gateway, merchant account, and secure payment page.
-This benefits merchants as the processing will all be fully integrated, and it can shorten the amount of time before funds are settled into your business bank account.
+Many providers (including us) offer a complete payment processing package, including a payment gateway, merchant account and secure checkout page.
+This helps merchants by integrating all processing tasks and speeding up fund settlement into your business bank account.

 How does a payment gateway work?

 The bank sends a response to the gateway’s query.
-This response is then interpreted by the gateway and the transaction is accepted or declined.
-The customer will be informed on the payment page, and the merchant will also be informed whether a transaction was successful, allowing them to dispatch products and services.
+This response is then interpreted by the payment gateway and the transaction is either accepted or declined.
+The customer will be informed on the checkout page and the merchant will also be informed whether a transaction was successful or not, allowing them to dispatch products and services.

 If accepted, the funds will be transferred to your merchant account where they will sit for the agreed settlement period, before being sent to your nominated business bank account.